-# Language and style
+Academic language and style

 Level of style

 Active – Passive

-New results in this area are continuously produced by the research group.
+New results in this area are produced by the research group.

-The same sentence using the active voice: The research group continuously produces new results in this area.
+The research group produces new results in this area.

 Rewrite the following in a more direct style:

 - X is characterised by importance.